-An accident can easily result in a number of catastrophic injuries, from whiplash to broken bones all the way to injuries to the spinal cord, neck, and back.
-Depending on the severity of the accident, many of these are injuries that can be healed with time, therapy, and excellent medical care.
+Depending on the severity of the accident, many of these are injuries can heal with time and medical care.
 Traumatic brain injuries, however, are often devastating and, in many cases, irreversible.

 Additionally, there are three main age groups that are most at risk when it comes to TBIs: